 "ART.
 5. No representative can hold any other office under the republic.
 "ART.
 6. When a vacancy shall occur in the representation of any State the executive of the same shall prescribe measures for a new election.

 "ART.
-7. The house of representatives shall appoint the president, vested with the executive power, the general-in-chief, the president of the sessions, and its other officers.
-The general-in-chief is subordinate to the executive, and must make reports to him of his operations.
+7. The house of representatives shall appoint the president, vested with the executive power, the general-in-chief, the president of the sessions, and its other offi-The general-in-chief is subordinate to the executive, and must make reports to cers.

+him of his operations.
 "ART.
-8. The following persons shall be impeached before the house of representatives, if occasion therefor arise: The president of the republic, the general-in-chief, and the members of the house.
-This impeachment may be made by any citizen; if the house find it worthy of attention it shall submit the party impeached to the judicial appointment belongs to it.
+8. The following persons shall be impeached before the house of representa-tives, if occasion therefor arise: The president of the republic, the general-in-chief, and the members of the house.
+This impeachment may be made by any citizen; if the house find it worthy of attention it shall submit the party impeached to the judicial power.

+"ART.
+9. The house of representatives may depose at pleasure the functionaries whose appointment belongs to it.
 "ART.
 10. The legislative enactments of the house require, in order to become valid, the sanction of the president.